 The smoothing of allocations and payments allows us to apply existence theorems about pure-strategy Nash equilibria.

-\begin{theorem} Consider a smoothed pacing game in which a strategy for bidder $i$ consists of choosing $\alpha_i \in [0,1]$.
-Also, let $M$ be any upper bound on the sum of a bidder's valuations in the game, including those for the artificial good.
+\begin{theorem} Consider a smoothed pacing game in which a strategy for buyer $i$ consists of choosing $\alpha_i \in [0,1]$.
+Also, let $M$ be any upper bound on the sum of a buyer's valuations in the game, including those for the artificial good.
 For $H > M/\epsilon$, the game admits a pure-strategy Nash equilibrium. \end{theorem}